vulcand/vulcand/documentation/source/index.rst

 Documentation
 -------------

-Vulcand is reverse proxy that simplifies HTTP API management and operations.
+Vulcand is a reverse proxy that simplifies HTTP API management and operations.

 It uses Etcd as a configuration backend, so changes to configuration take effect immediately without restarting the service.